 Authorize a Mac to play iTunes Store purchases

 You can authorize or deauthorize a computer at any time.
+You don’t need to subscribe to Apple Music to authorize a computer.

 Authorize a computer to play iTunes Store purchases

 You can authorize up to five computers (Mac, PC, or both) at a time.
-To play a purchased item on a sixth computer, you need to deauthorize another one.
+To download a purchased item on a sixth computer, you need to deauthorize another one.
 An iPhone, iPad, iPod, or Apple TV doesn’t count as a computer.

 In the Music app on your Mac, choose Account > Authorizations > Authorize This Computer.